Method of Relaxed Streamline Upwinding for Hyperbolic Conservation Laws: Numerical Experiments

 \subsection{Flow Over a Bump}

 This is one of the difficult test case due to presence of stagnation point at the front and rear end of the bump.
 The bump height is 4\% of the chord length.
-For the numerical simulation three different flow fields are considered, namely, Mach 0.5 (subsonic flow), Mach 0.85 (transonic flow) and Mach 1.4 (supersonic flow) over the bump.
+For the numerical simulation three different flow fields are considered, namely, Mach 1.4 (supersonic flow), Mach 0.85 (transonic flow) and Mach 0.5 (subsonic flow) over the bump.